-A book of days is an calendar without a year or days of the weeks.
+A book of days is a calendar without a year or days of the weeks.
 It marks the days of every month and helps you track important dates.
-Create customized calendars like these as memorable and economical gifts to give.
+Create a DIY Calendar like this as a memorable and economical gift to give.

 Many, many moons ago I crafted handmade calendars for our extended families.
 Each was custom made and included photos of the previous year as well as birthdates and anniversaries.

 I really enjoyed the process of making them.
 Eventually, though, I wanted to retire my calendar tradition so I went out with a bang by creating a Book of Days.
 It’s a calendar of sorts, but one that does not include the days of the week.